 Iron & Your Home

-Iron’s effects on your home tend to be more noticeable than the invisible effects it may be having on your health.
-If you have high iron in your well water, here’s what you may have noticed:
+Iron’s effects on your home are more noticeable than the invisible effects it may be having on your health.
+If you have high iron in your well water, you’ll notice:

 Iron can cause plumbing issues